TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Digital transformation - supply chain

-Harvard Business Review believes that it is time to adopt a new vision, which is suitable to the realities of the new era.
-One that still leverages the capabilities that reside around the world but improves resilience and reduces the risks from future disruptions.
+Harvard Business Review believes it is time to adopt a new vision.
+It is one that still leverages capabilities located around the world and improves collaboration and trust across organisational boundaries.

-Innovations and technological advancements are already providing the building blocks for Truck Park 2049.
-The combination of vehicle evolution, future fuels, and battery technology will revolutionise the haulage sector, creating a safer, cost-efficient, and sustainable future for the industry.
+Innovations and technological advancements are providing the building blocks for Truck Park 2049.
+The combination of vehicle evolution, wind power, and advanced security measures will revolutionise the haulage sector, creating a safer, cost-efficient, and sustainable future for the industry.

-Redefining the driver role in 2049 will not mean trucker extinction.
-Drivers will still be a key component of the integral haulage machine, and regulations, laws and training will facilitate their reimagined role.
+Redefining the driver role in 2049 will mean something other than trucker extinction.
+Drivers will still be a key component of the integral haulage machine, and regulations, laws, and training will facilitate their reimagined role.
+Driver welfare will be at the forefront, with truck parks providing a secure hub for drivers to relax, socialise and recharge.

 The modern truck parking experience will cater for a new-age industry.
-Contactless payment options will become seamless, and trucks will be able to recharge, wash, refuel, and remain secure in the sanctuary of their parking space?
+Contactless payment options will become seamless, and trucks can recharge, wash, refuel, and remain secure in the sanctuary of their parking space.

 SNAP is the market-leading smart payment provider for the UK haulage industry.
 Pioneering industry automation and digital breakthroughs are in our DNA, and by 2049, we aim to adopt these emerging technologies into our SNAP Account service globally.